Spencer-Sch/found-wisdom-app/README.md

 ### The Inspiration

-Throughout my journey of self-improvement, I have collected many inspirational quotes and helpful thoughts in the notes app on my phone.
+Throughout my journey of self-improvement I have collected many inspirational quotes and helpful thoughts in the notes app on my phone.

 ### The Problem